kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

   > **NOTE:** Private SSH key should not be secured by a passphrase.

-  create a corresponding Secret resource:
+  Create a corresponding Secret resource:
   ```bash
   kubectl create secret generic auth -n stage --from-file=key=id_rsa-encoded
   ```